13 ESL Nursery Rhymes With Activities That Will Charm Your Students

-Nursery rhymes are catchy, easy to memorize and fun, so it’s no surprise we carry them with us our whole lives.
+Nursery rhymes are catchy and easy to memorize, so it’s no surprise we carry them with us our whole lives.

 That’s also what makes them ideal teaching tools for your ESL classroom.
-Younger students will enjoy the song and rhymes, while older students will appreciate the themes hidden below the surface.
+Younger students will enjoy the songs and rhymes, while older students will appreciate the themes hidden below the surface.

 Better yet, the right nursery rhyme can target specific English teaching goals, from counting to past tense verbs.

-We’ll show you how, with 13 classic ESL nursery rhymes you might remember from your own childhood.
+This post will show you how to teach with them, with 13 classic ESL nursery rhymes you probably remember from your own childhood.

 Here are some nursery rhymes that are especially beneficial for ESL students.
 We’ve also included specific ideas for you to introduce and teach each rhyme in your classroom.